 Ensure that you always go through your cover letter and edit any grammar or spelling mistakes to remain professional.
 In addition, your contact details and any other information included in the letter should be correct and accurate.

-As a job applicant looking for a server job, the best way to increase your chances of getting hired is by writing a cover letter.
-Therefore, a server cover letter is an integral part of your application documents, especially when trying to get an entry-level job.
+As a job applicant looking for the job, the best way to increase your chances of getting hired is by writing a cover letter.
+Therefore, a cover letter is an integral part of your application documents, especially when trying to get an entry-level job.
 You need to write a compelling letter to convince the restaurant owner to hire you as a waiter or waitress.
-Proofread your letter once prepared as that way, you are more likely to get a server position in the restaurant you are applying to.
+Proofread your letter once prepared that way, you are more likely to get the position in the restaurant you are applying to.